Richmond Hill in Bryan County, Georgia — The American South (South Atlantic)

 Erected 1957 by Georgia Historical Commission.
 (Marker Number 015-5.)

 Topics and series.
-This historical marker is listed in this topic list: War, US Civil.
+This historical marker is listed in these topic lists: Forts and Castles • War, US Civil.
 In addition, it is included in the Georgia Historical Society series list.
 A significant historical date for this entry is December 13, 1864.

 Location.
-31° 53.4′ N, 81° 15.683′ W. Marker is in Richmond Hill, Georgia, in Bryan County.
-Marker is on Fort McAllister Road (State Highway 144 Spur) near Bryan Neck Road (State Highway 144), on the right when traveling east.
+This marker has been replaced by another marker nearby.
+It was located near 31° 53.392′ N, 81° 15.687′ W. Marker was in Richmond Hill, Georgia, in Bryan County.
+It was at the intersection of Fort McAllister Road (State Highway 144 Spur) and Bryan Neck Road (State Highway 144), on the right when traveling east on Fort McAllister Road.
 Touch for map.
-Marker is in this post office area: Richmond Hill GA 31324, United States of America.
+Marker was in this post office area: Richmond Hill GA 31324, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Kilpatrick on Bryan Neck (here, next to this marker); Richard James Arnold (approx. 0.6 miles away); Burnt Church Cemetery (approx. 0.8 miles away); George W. McAllister (approx. 0.8 miles away); The Clay Family of Bryan Neck (approx. 0.8 miles away); George Washington Carver School (approx. 1.3 miles away); Bryan Neck Missionary Baptist Church (approx. 1.3 miles away); Hardwicke (approx. 1.9 miles away).
+At least 8 other markers are within 2 miles of this location, measured as the crow flies: A different marker also named Fort McAllister (a few steps from this marker); Kilpatrick on Bryan Neck (within shouting distance of this marker); Richard James Arnold (approx. 0.6 miles away); Burnt Church Cemetery (approx. Ύ mile away); George W. McAllister (approx. 0.8 miles away); The Clay Family of Bryan Neck (approx. 0.8 miles away); George Washington Carver School (approx. 1.3 miles away); Bryan Neck Missionary Baptist Church (approx. 1.3 miles away).
 Touch for a list and map of all markers in Richmond Hill.